 Ingredients: [H4, italicized]

-- 1 (11 ounce) bag white chocolate chips or 11 ounces white chocolate bars, chopped
+- 1 (11 ounce) bag white chocolate chips or 11 ounces white bar chocolate, chopped

 - 2 tablespoons unsalted butter